The Dilly Hotel: History

 In 2010, Starman Hotels, a joint venture between Starwood Capital Group and Lehman Brothers, sold the hotel for £64 million to Host Hotels & Resorts, Dutch pension fund APG and Singaporean sovereign wealth fund GIC.
 In 2019, APG and GIC bought out Host's share, forming Archer Hotel Capital.

 The hotel left the Le Méridien division of the Marriott chain on 26 November 2020, and was renamed The Dilly London.
-In 2022, Archer Hotel Capital sold the hotel to Israel-based Fattal Hotels, which announced plans for a £90 million renovation to reposition the property as a luxury hotel.
+In 2022, Archer Hotel Capital sold the hotel to Israel-based Fattal Hotels, which announced plans for a £90 million renovation to convert the establishment into a luxury hotel.